-Antonio Gaudi, son of a coppersmith, was born in Reus, Spain in 1852.
+Antoni Gaudi, son of a coppersmith, was born in Reus, Spain in 1852.
 He never married in his life.
 He studied at Escola Superior d’Arquitectura in Barcelona.
 Throughout his professional life, he developed a freely flowing curvy, sensuous and surreal design theme.
 This led him to be the pioneer of the Spanish Art Nouveau movement.
-Gaudi created a unique style by establishing characteristically deformed formation of Gothic architecture that got attention and acclamation from many avant-garde designers.
-Influenced by neo-Gothic style, Antonio Gaudi was a significant part of Modernista movement in 19th and 20th centuries and he is considered as a pioneer of modern architecture.
+Gaudi was among the influential Spanish architects created a unique style by establishing characteristically deformed formation of Gothic architecture that got attention and acclamation from many avant-garde designers.
+Influenced by neo-Gothic style, Antoni Gaudi was a significant part of Modernista movement in 19th and 20th centuries and he is considered as a pioneer of modern architecture.

 Antonio Gaudi’s designs are highly influenced by religion, nature and sui generis philosophy.
 He was a genius in using colors, textures and forms in a way never discovered before.
-His work was inspired by natural organic forms.
+Antoni Gaudi architecture was inspired by natural organic forms.
 He designed each detail of his projects.

 Casa Batllo, Barcelona, Spain

 Casa Batllo was a residential apartment building built between 1905 to 1907.
 It was built in concrete.
 Gaudi designed the building using elegantly curved forms and undulations in balconies.
 Design of the building is largely characterized by organic forms with no edges and corners and façade shimmers in beautiful voluptuous tones and texture.
 Roofline resembles a dragon’s spine and its covered in ceramic tiles to depict scales.
 Colors of the tiles vary gradually from green, blue, violet, red and pink.

 Casa Mila, Barcelona, Spain